Skip to content

 🟤 Pull-Up / Waxed

-Typical vintage- effect leather, which lightens if stretched or folded.
+Typical vintage-effect leather, which lightens when stretched or folded.

 🔸 Lived-in fashion effect